-From a positive standpoint, my favorite addition to the video capabilities of Canon’s 5D Mark IV would be the inclusion of the Dual-Pixel AF capabilities mixed with the touchscreen support.
-Having used many systems for capturing video with continuous AF support, I think Canon’s Dual-Pixel technology is the highest performing, most reliable method in an interchangeable camera system to date.
+From a positive standpoint, my favorite addition to the video capabilities of Canon's 5D Mark IV would be the inclusion of the Dual-Pixel AF capabilities mixed with touchscreen support.
+Having used many systems for capturing video with continuous AF support, I think Canon's Dual-Pixel technology is the highest performing and most reliable method in a DSLR camera for video.

 While it was a nice addition to the 7D Mark II, the 5D Mark IV's execution is much more practical as you can choose focus points on the fly with the touchscreen and identify subjects for AF tracking without complication.
 While I think the 70D/80D is even easier with a screen that can be extended and rotated for “selfie-style” shooting, I would have loved to see a flip-out screen to aid shooting high or low shots as the fixed screen becomes a hindrance unless you have an external monitor set up.

 For those interested in a studio test showcasing performance of low-light/noise, dynamic range, and highlight/shadow recovery:

 After testing this camera's video capabilities, I would NOT recommend it for someone who is shooting primarily video (more than 50% video compared to photo) for a few big dealbreakers when compared to the current market:

 - Canon has finally added 4K support (long overdue), but its limitation to C4k (lacks UHD) and overbearing 4K codec makes it a poor choice for most 4K shooting needs.
 The codec is a significant burden not only to work within your NLE of choice but also a burden when it comes to archiving/storage.